-ITADirectAccess provides a broader range of tracking and reporting capabilities, and further enhances management's confidence in the accuracy of the data relied on for performance management.
-ITADirectAccess is a database for information that originates with ITA customer service staff, ITOs, training providers and training participants themselves (via web and other direct interfaces), and minimizes the need for data re-entry after initial collection.
+ITADirectAccess will provide a broader range of tracking and reporting capabilities, and further enhances management's confidence in the accuracy of the data relied on for performance management.

+ITADirectAccess will be a database for information that originates with ITA customer service staff, ITOs, training providers and training participants themselves (via web and other direct interfaces), and minimizes the need for data re-entry after initial collection.
 It is also a basis for customer service improvements and process streamlining.

-Methodologies, criteria and timeframes relevant to the collection and assessment of performancemeasurement data are addressed in more detail in notes to the ITA's supplemental monthly performance reports.
+Methodologies, criteria and timeframes relevant to the collection and assessment of performance-measurement data are addressed in more detail in notes to the ITA's supplemental monthly performance reports.